Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Introduction

 We evaluate our approach in three behavior analysis domains with both sequential and nonsequential data: mouse~\cite{sun2021multi}, fly~\cite{eyjolfsdottir2014detecting}, and basketball player~\cite{yue2014learning} behaviors.
 In these domains, data collection is expensive and new tasks frequently emerge, highlighting the importance of scalability.
-The datasets we use in these domains are based on agent trajectories, which provide low-dimensional inputs for creating domain-level LFs.
-We show that with expert defined domain-level LFs from \cite{segalin2020mouse,eyjolfsdottir2014detecting} and a simple DSL, {\algname} is capable of synthesizing high quality LFs with very little labeled data.
-These LFs outperform LFs from existing automatic weak supervision methods~\cite{varma2018snuba} and offer a data efficient approach to reducing domain expert effort for behavior analysis.
+The datasets we use are based on agent trajectories, which provide low-dimensional inputs for easily creating domain-level LFs.
+We show that with existing expert defined domain-level LFs from \cite{segalin2020mouse,eyjolfsdottir2014detecting} and a simple DSL, {\algname} is capable of synthesizing high quality LFs with very little labeled data.
+These LFs outperform LFs from existing automatic weak supervision methods~\cite{varma2018snuba} and offer a data efficient approach to reducing domain expert effort.

 To summarize, our contributions are: \begin{itemize} \item We propose {\algname}, which combines program synthesis with weak supervision to scalably and efficiently generate labeling functions. \item We propose a novel program-structural diversity cost that enables \algname~to directly synthesize diverse sets of labeling functions, which we empirically show are more data efficient than purely optimal sets. \item We evaluate {\algname} in multiple behavior analysis domains and downstream tasks, and show that {\algname} is capable of significantly improving data efficiency and reducing expert cost. \end{itemize}